Deep Learning Algorithms for Hedging with Frictions: Abstract

 \section{Abstract}

 This work studies the deep learning-based numerical algorithms for optimal hedging problems in markets with general convex transaction costs on the trading rates, focusing on their scalability of trading time horizon.
-We implement two popular deep learning algorithms, the FBSDE solver introduced in the spirit by Han, Jentzen, and E (2018) and the deep hedging algorithm pioneered by Buehler, Gonon, Teichmann, and Wood (2019), and compare their performances with the leading-order approximations.
-In summary, the FBSDE solver only per- forms well under short trading horizons, whereas the deep hedging algorithm has stable and reliable performance for short and moderately long trading horizons.
-For long trading horizons, we propose a “pasting” algorithm to aggregate the leading-order approximations and the deep learning-based algorithms together, hence fully utilizing both of their advantages.
+Based on the comparison results of the FBSDE solver by Han, Jentzen, and E (2018) and the Deep Hedging algorithm by Buehler, Gonon, Teichmann, and Wood (2019), we propose a Stable Transfer Hedging (ST-Hedging) algorithm, to aggregate the convenience of the leading-order approximation formulas and the accuracy of the deep learning-based algorithms.
+Our ST-Hedging algorithm achieves the same state-of-the-art performance in short and moderately long time horizon as FBSDE solver and Deep Hedging, and generalize well to long time horizon when previous algorithms become suboptimal.
+With the transfer learning technique, ST-Hedging drastically reduce the training time, and shows great scalability to high-dimensional settings.
+This opens up new possibilities in model-based deep learning algorithms in economics, finance, and operational research, which takes advantages of the domain expert knowledge and the accuracy of the learning-based methods.